 In my experience as a former leadership coach, nurturing these two skills can work wonders for your analytical and creative skills.
 Do give it a try!

-These strategies might not be conventional, but they stick to a few core principles of marketing success – customer focus, adaptability and analysis.
+These strategies might not be conventional, but they stick to core marketing success principles – customer focus, adaptability, and analysis.

 Each of these strategies requires you to invest time in research and experimenting with new social media processes.
-However, if you want extraordinary growth, you certainly need to go beyond the conventional.
+However, if you want extraordinary growth, you must go beyond the conventional.
 And these strategies will go a long way in helping you meet your goals.

 About the Author

-Peter Banerjea is Co-Founder of Startup Voyager, a blog about startup growth stories and also a content marketing agency.
-His work has appeared in top blogs like Entrepreneur, Inc., HuffPost, Fast Company and Lifehacker.
+Peter Banerjea is the Co-Founder of Startup Voyager, a blog about startup growth stories and a content marketing agency.
+His work has appeared in top blogs like Entrepreneur, Inc., HuffPost, Fast Company, and Lifehacker.
 He has also delivered numerous speaking engagements for organizations such as British Telecom, AXA, Kuoni, IHS Markit, JCB, GKN, etc.